noelledaley/gh-contributors/README.md

 # Github Contributors

 This app is a replica of the [Github Contributors' page](https://github.com/facebook/create-react-app/graphs/contributors).
-Using the Github API it fetches displays all contributors to Facebook's [Create React App](https://github.com/facebook/create-react-app/).
+Using the Github API it fetches and displays all contributors to Facebook's [Create React App](https://github.com/facebook/create-react-app/).

 ## Installation